Pictures of Raja Ampat islands (West Papua) from outside the water

 On a wall of the cave, a snake hanging down is capturing and eating some bats.

-Small bat eggs (about 1cm in size) and some newborn chicks.
+Small eggs of some bird (about 1cm in size) and some newborn chicks.

 ° ° °